-- 1. MMJ patients - 2.
+- 1. MMJ patient sales - 2.
 Wholesale of ACS products to other MTCs in Massachusetts - 3.
 Expansion of ancillary marijuana products to including capsules, tablets, effect-based tinctures, and other product lines coming to the market.

-And, with the proposed ME, ACS will generate income from Adult-Use Customers age 21+.
+And, with the proposed ME, ACS will generate income from Adult-Use sales.